-- Discussing why the new NAFTA is not good enough with trade specialist Celeste Drake.
+- Discussing why the new NAFTA is not good enough with former AFL-CIO Trade Policy Specialist Celeste Drake.

 - A chat with Kristen Johnson, a deli manager and shop steward at the Stop & Shop in Somerville, Massachusetts, about why she went on strike.

 - Talking about the #StampOutHunger food drive with Brian Renfroe, National Association of Letter Carriers (NALC) executive vice president, and Christina Vela Davidson, NALC assistant to the president for community services.

 - House Blue Collar Caucus co-chairs, Reps.
 Brendan Boyle and Marc Veasey, talk about how any plan to rebuild our economy must include working people.